-3.5 Mistake in Proposal Submitted.

-A request for withdrawal of a proposal due to a purported error need not be considered by the Agency unless the same is filed in writing by the proposer within 48 hours after the proposal deadline (proposers may of their own volition withdraw a proposal prior to the submittal deadline).
+- 3.4 Cancellation of Award.
+The Agency reserves the right to, without any liability, cancel the award of any proposal(s) at any time before the execution of the contract documents by all parties. - 3.5 Mistake in Proposal Submitted. - A request for withdrawal of a proposal due to a purported error need not be considered by the Agency unless the same is filed in writing by the proposer within 48 hours after the proposal deadline (proposers may of their own volition withdraw a proposal prior to the proposal deadline).
 Any such request shall contain a full explanation of any purported error and shall, if requested by the Agency, be supported by the original calculations on which the proposal was computed, together with a certification and notarization thereon that such computation is the original and prepared by the proposer or his/her agent, who must be identified on the notarized form.
-The foregoing shall not be construed that such withdrawal will be permitted, as the Agency retains the right to accept or reject any proposal withdrawal for a mistake.

-- 3.5.2 Unless otherwise prohibited within the RFP documents, a mistake in the cost unit pricing that does not affect the total cost sum submitted may, at the Agency's discretion, be corrected by submitting a corrected cost form, together with a complete explanation in writing, of how the mistake occurred, to the CO, for his/her review.
+The foregoing shall not be construed that such withdrawal will be permitted, as the Agency retains the right to accept or reject any proposal withdrawal for a mistake. - Unless otherwise prohibited within the RFP documents, a mistake in the cost unit pricing that does not affect the total cost sum submitted may, at the Agency's discretion, be corrected by submitting a corrected cost form, together with a complete explanation in writing, of how the mistake occurred, to the CO, for his/her review.
 This mistake must be corrected before the issuance of contract documents. - 3.6 Irregular Proposal Submittal.
-A proposal shall be considered irregular for any one of the following reasons, any one or more of which may, at the Agency's discretion, be cause for rejection: - 3.6.1 If the forms furnished by the Agency are not used or are altered or if the proposed costs are not submitted as required and where provided (especially within the eProcurement Marketplace). - 3.6.2 If all requested completed attachments do not accompany the proposal submitted. - 3.6.3 If there are unauthorized additions, conditional or alternate proposals, or irregularities of any kind which may tend to make the proposal incomplete, indefinite, or ambiguous as to its meaning or give the proposer submitting the same a competitive advantage over other proposers. - 3.6.4 If the proposer adds any provisions reserving the right to accept or reject any award or to enter into a contract pursuant to an award. - 3.7 Disqualification of Proposers.
-Any one or more of the following shall be considered as sufficient for the disqualification of a proposer and the rejection of his/her proposal: - 3.7.1 Evidence of collusion among prospective proposers.
-Participants in such collusion will receive no recognition as proposers for any future work of the Agency until such participant shall have been reinstated as a qualified proposer.
-The names of all participants in such a collusion shall be reported to HUD and any other inquiring governmental agency.
+A proposal shall be considered irregular for any one of the following reasons, any one or more of which may, at the Agency 's discretion, be cause for rejection: - 3.6.1 If the forms furnished by the Agency are not used or are altered or if the proposal costs are not submitted as required and where provided (especially within the eProcurement Marketplace). - 3.6.2 If all requested completed attachments do not accompany the proposal submitted. - 3.6.3 If there are unauthorized additions, conditional or alternate proposals, or irregularities of any kind which may tend to make the proposal incomplete, indefinite or ambiguous as to its meaning or give the proposer submitting the same a competitive advantage over other proposers. - 3.6.4 If the proposer adds any provisions reserving the right to accept or reject any award or to enter into a contract pursuant to an award. - 3.7 Disqualification of Proposers.
+Any one or more of the following shall be considered as sufficient for the disqualification of a proposer and the rejection of his/her proposal: - 3.7.1 Evidence of collusion among prospective or actual proposers.
+Participants in such collusion will receive no recognition as proposers or proposers for any future work of the Agency until such participant shall have been reinstated as a qualified proposer.
+The names of all participants in such collusion shall be reported to HUD and any other inquiring governmental agency.